joseasoler/tradergen/FEATURES.md

 * **Medicine:** Sells different types of medicine, neutroamine and medical drugs.
 May have small amounts of luciferium in stock.
 Present in bulk orbital traders.

-* **Nanotechnology:** Sells shield cores, deathrest capacity serum, luciferium, glitterworld medicine and hyperweave.
+* **Nanotechnology:** Sells shield cores (with Royalty), deathrest capacity serums (with Biotech), luciferium, glitterworld medicine and hyperweave.
 Present in exotic orbital traders.

 * **Ordnance:** Sells chemfuel, mortar shells, grenades, and reinforced barrels.
 May have boomalopes in stock.
 Present in combat and slaver orbital traders.